theodi/member-directory/app/views/devise/registrations/_terms.html.md

 8. Personal Data
     1. You consent to the ODI, and those who provide services to the ODI, processing personal data relating to you, your employees and contractors for legal, personnel, administrative and management purposes and further consent that the ODI transferring such personal data, where necessary to satisfy its reporting requirements to regulatory and governmental authorities.
-Details of our privacy policy can be found at [http://theodi.org/privacy-policy](http://theodi.org/privacy-policy).
+Details of our privacy policy can be found here [http://theodi.org/privacy-policy](http://theodi.org/privacy-policy).
+    2. In the event you receive personal data whereby the ODI is data controller, then you will act as data processor and shall process such personal data in accordance with the ODI’s instructions and shall promptly comply with all requests given.

 9. Termination of Membership